Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Graduate Programs of Study

-The College of Nursing Building is centrally located on the University's main campus, in close proximity to the Carver College of Medicine, the College of Dentistry, the College of Pharmacy, the College of Public Health, University of Iowa Hospitals and Clinics, Bowen Science Building, and the Hardin Library for the Health Sciences.
+The College of Nursing Building is centrally located on the University's main campus, in close proximity to the Carver College of Medicine, the College of Dentistry, the College of Pharmacy, the College of Public Health, University of Iowa Hospitals and Clinics, and the Hardin Library for the Health Sciences.

 The Nursing Clinical Education Center provides clinical experiences for nursing students and serves as a resource for the University's professional nursing staff.
-Opened in 2006 at University of Iowa Hospitals and Clinics, the center offers the latest technology in an 11-room clinical simulation lab.
+Located at University of Iowa Hospitals and Clinics, the center offers the latest technology in an 11-room clinical simulation lab.
 It also has an 86-seat classroom, a resource library, and gathering spaces for private study.
 The center is operated collaboratively by the College of Nursing and UI Hospitals and Clinics Department of Nursing Services and Patient Care.

 College of Nursing Courses